Fall 2016 Freshman Application

 What if I have questions?

-If you have questions concerning the Plan II Program or the honors application process, please email Jennifer Scalora, Plan II Honors director of admissions and program coordinator.
+If you have questions concerning the Plan II Program or the honors application process, please email Kerry Pasquale, Plan II Honors director of admissions and program coordinator.
 Parents, please note: How an applicant takes charge of his or her own application speaks volumes to us in Plan II about how he or she manages time, takes on responsibility and faces problems and challenges.
 Urge your student to email.
-We know their schedules are busy, but they all have time to send an email with a question.

 Can I schedule an interview?

 Plan II does not offer interviews or individual information sessions.
 We do, however, offer regular information sessions several times a week during the fall and spring semesters.
-These sessions include a one-hour information session (for both students and family members) followed by a one-hour class visit for the student, while parents stay for a second hour of information and Q&A. See details, maps and links to register for the sessions at Visit Plan II.
+See details, maps and links to register for the sessions at Visit Plan II.
 Applicants or parents with questions are always welcome to email questions.
-Expect prompt and thorough responses.

 Where do I send application materials if I'm applying to Plan II?

-All application materials including essays and résumés should be submitted electronically through BeALonghorn.
+All application materials including essays and résumés should be submitted electronically through UT Admissions.
 Links for essay and résumé submission may be found in our "Related Links" on the admissions process page.

 Electronic document submission is faster and lowers the likelihood of mismatched application documents or problems.
 Documents submitted electronically can be verified and confirmed on the MyStatus site much faster than paper documents submitted by mail.